cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 ## In-Place Store Migrations

 We recommend using [In-Place Store Migrations](../core/upgrade.html) to upgrade your chain from v0.42 to v0.43.
 The first step is to make sure all your modules follow the [Module Upgrade Guide](../building-modules/upgrade.html).
 The second step is to add an [upgrade handler](../core/upgrade.html#running-migrations) to `app.go`.

 In this document, we'll provide an example of what the upgrade handler should look like for a chain upgrading module versions for the first time.
+It is critical to note that the initial version of each module must be set to `1` (not `0`) or else the upgrade will run [`InitGenesis`](../building-modules/genesis.html#initgenesis) for each module.

 ## Preparing Upgrade Binaries

+We recommend validators use [Cosmovisor](../run-node/cosmovisor.html), which is a process manager for running application binaries.
+For security reasons, we recommend validators build their own upgrade binaries rather than enabling the auto-download option.
+Using Cosmovisor with the auto-restart option will ensure the upgrade is run with zero downtime.

-We recommend validators use [Cosmovisor](../run-node/cosmovisor.html) and blockchain application developers prepare a tarball that includes the genesis binary and all available upgrade binaries so that validators can easily download the necessary binaries to run the upgrade.
-This tarball can also be used to sync a fullnode from start.
-In this example, we will build the genesis binary and the upgrade binary.
+We also recommend application developers prepare and maintain a tarball with the genesis binary and all available upgrade binaries.
+This tarball can be used to sync a full node from start without having to manually run each upgrade.
+See [Cosmovisor](../run-node/cosmovisor.html) for more information about setting up the auto-download option.

 ## Example: Simapp Upgrade

-The following example will walk through the upgrade process using `simapp`.
+The following example will walk through the upgrade process using `simapp` as our blockchain application.
 We will be upgrading `simapp` from v0.42 to v0.43.

-### Initialize Chain
+### Initial Setup

 From within the `cosmos-sdk` repository, check out `v0.42.6`: